 Barmbrack is a delicious fruitcake eaten in Ireland around Halloween.
 Gemma’s Bigger Bolder Baking explains all about the traditional Barmbrack recipe.

 Halloween crafts for babies and toddlers

 You can create paper plate spiders.
 Colour a paper plate, add some eye stickers.
 Stick 8 legs made with pipe cleaners.
 Make a little hole to hang them from the doors… Sorted!
 On the other hand, if you’re more of a ghosts fan, print a ghost shape and add cotton balls to make it fluffy!

-You can find a full kit for crafts with pipe cleaners, wiggle eyes, pompoms, felt fabric sheets and more on Amazon.
+Some full kits for crafts have pipe cleaners, wiggle eyes, pompoms, felt fabric sheets and everything you need.

 But if you and your little one would like to get messy having fun with paint, Pinkie for Pink has some lovely ideas for you!
 We loved the ghost footprints and the adorable Frankenstein.

 Free Halloween printables for toddlers

 I created this free Halloween printable especially for you.
 You can cut the mouths and eyes on the last page and your baby or toddler can stick them to the ghosts, spiders and pumpkins!
 Or simply let them colour the shapes!
 Even add some colouring, tape, cotton balls… I would love to see your creations!

 You can download the free pdf Halloween printable for babies and toddlers here.